Go Back

 • Slowly stir in the shredded cheddar cheese.

-• Wrap each breakfast sandwich in plastic wrap and then freeze.
+• Wrap each sandwich in plastic wrap and freeze.

 Notes

 Cook the bacon in the oven.
-This is the easiest and less messy way to cook back.
-It also speeds up the process when you want to make large batches of these make-ahead breakfast sandwiches.
-Place bacon on a baking sheet lined with foil and sprayed with cooking spray.
-The cook in a 375-degree oven for 25 - 30 minutes or until crispy.
-Drain on a paper towel before continuing with the recipe.
+This is the easiest and least messy way to cook bacon, especially when making large batches of these make-ahead breakfast sandwiches.
+Place the bacon on a baking sheet lined with foil and sprayed with cooking spray.
+Bake in a 375°F oven for 25–30 minutes, or until crispy.
+Drain on a paper towel before adding to the sandwiches.

-Wrap in a paper towel.
-Whether frozen or slightly thawed, remove the sandwich from plastic wrap and wrap it in a paper towel.
-This helps keep the English muffin from drying out.
+Wrap in a paper towel before reheating.
+Remove the sandwich from the plastic wrap and wrap it in a paper towel before microwaving.
+This helps keep the English muffin soft and prevents it from drying out.

 Nutrition